How do I pick the right credit card for me?

 Remember that applying for a new credit card, negatively affects your credit score, so you want to make sure that once you apply, you're confident you will be approved for the card.

-✅ If you’re building credit or starting out, look at student or secured cards since they often don't have any credit score requirements.
+✅ If you’re starting out, look at student cards since they often don’t have any credit score requirements.
 Here are our current favorite cards.

 ✅ If your credit score is okay or good, focus on card perks tailored to your spending.
-Here are our favorites!
+Here are our favorite options for cashback!

 ✅ Have irregular income?
-Favor cards with low interest rates to reduce penalties if you can’t pay in full every month.
-Here's our current favorites.
+Favor cards with low or 0% interest rates to reduce penalties if you can’t pay in full every month.
+Here’s our current favorites.

 3️⃣ Evaluate fees vs benefits